badguppy/combine-php/README.md

 ## Architecture
 ### Coding Paradigm

-While as of now a few of Combine's features do not fully supporting objects (Ex. unit-testing), it is my full intention to support and encourage Object-Oriented development and the same is in the plans for the immediate future.
+While as of now a few of Combine's features do not fully support objects (Ex. unit-testing), it is my full intention to support and encourage Object-Oriented development and the same is in the plans for the immediate future.
 Combine can be used for quickly prototyping APIs etc. While it offers a lot of features that work well with procedural or functional paradigms, it can have MVC architecture for developing apps as well.

 ### Directory Structure